 In 2010, Millhouse, LLC, won the tender for the restoration and renovation of New Holland Island.
-To help determine the concept and creative direction of the island’s development, Millhouse turned to the Iris Foundation, a non-commercial initiative for the support and advancement of contemporary culture and art, launched by Daria Zhukova.
-This collaboration resulted in New Holland: Cultural Urbanisation, a fresh approach to the restructuring and modernization of the territory, a monument of cultural and national historical significance.
-Among the ambitious objectives set by the project is the attempt to blend organically into the infrastructure of St Petersburg, to become a part of not only the city’s history, but its very DNA, representing the city both within the country and within the wider international arena.
+To help determine the concept and creative direction of the island’s development, Millhouse turned to the Iris Foundation, a non-commercial initiative for the support and advancement of contemporary culture and art, launched by Dasha Zhukova and Roman Abramovich.
+This collaboration resulted in New Holland: Cultural Urbanization, a fresh approach to the restructuring and modernization of the territory, which is a monument of cultural and national historical significance.
+Among the ambitious objectives set by the project is the attempt to blend organically into the infrastructure of Saint Petersburg, to become a part not only of the city’s history, but its very DNA, representing the city both within the country and in the wider international arena.

-The most recent chapter of New Holland's history started in 2011, when the island first re-opened to the public.
-The experimental temporary programming, Summer on New Holland (2011-2013) provided ample opportunity to conduct further social and marketing research, to more accurately define the possible functions of the future project.
+The most recent chapter of New Holland's history started in 2011, when the island first reopened to the public.
+The experimental temporary programming, Summer on New Holland (2011-2013) provided ample opportunity to conduct further social and marketing research in order to more accurately define the possible functions of the future project.

-During the 9.5 months of these seasonal programs, the island received more than 700,000 visitors, of which 90% were residents of St Petersburg.
-This crucial research helped the investors to identify a target audience, visitor profile and other key factors, allowing a more in-depth study for further planning.
+During the 9.5 months of these seasonal programs, the Island attracted more than 700,000 visitors, of whom 90% were residents of Saint Petersburg.
+This crucial research helped the investors to identify the target audience, visitor profile, and other key factors, allowing a more in-depth study for further planning.

-Following the success of the seasonal programs, the project investors decided not to proceed with the original plan to clear the territory to construct a new building.
-Instead, they chose to organize a full-fledged city park, complete with a modern and convenient infrastructure, which each and every person could find his or her place.
-The island continues to host cultural programs as well as grand-scale civic initiatives, often proposed and organized by the city’s residents themselves.
+Following the success of the seasonal programs, the investors decided not to proceed with the original plan to clear the territory to construct a new building.
+Instead, they chose to organize a full-fledged city park, complete with a modern and convenient infrastructure in which each and every person could find their place.
+The island continues to host cultural programs as well as large-scale civic initiatives, often proposed and organized by the city’s residents themselves.

 During the brief period of the summer programs, it became clear just how vital this kind of space was to the city.
 For this reason, it was decided that the restoration process should be subdivided into phases, so that the reconstruction could continue without interfering with the park’s operation.